patryk30/MyProjects/README.md

 The effectiveness of the methods was compared using *Fowlkes-Mallows index* and *Adjusted Rand index*.
 The results were visualised on the 2 or 3-dimensional graphs (if dimensions of the datasets weren't greater than 3).

-## 3. Toxic Comments Classification - NLP/ML project
+## 3. Toxic Comments Classification - NLP/ML group project
 Working environment: Python - Jupyter notebook

 The aim of the project is to classify toxic comments that have been taken from the editing forum of the English-language Wikipedia.
 Based on the content of the comments, an effective classifier was created that assigns whether a comment is an insult, a threat or an offensive (multi-label classification).
 The project milestones: